 The ideal page title length is between 50 and 60 characters.
 If the page title is too long, Google truncates the search results, which leads to a bad user experience, and short headlines don’t provide the information users need.

-Of the more than 2370 websites analyzed, Google rewrote over 95% of the extremely short and long title tags.
+Of the more than 2370 websites analysed, Google rewrote over 95% of the extremely short and long title tags.
 Page titles with more than 70 characters were changed 99.9% of the time, and titles from 1 to 5 characters were changed by 97%.

 It makes sense that Google rewrites extremely short and long page titles to provide a better understanding of the website content.
 The ideal title length was 51-60 characters, which were only changed between 39 and 42 percent of the time.